How To Diagnose IBS (Simplified + Quiz), Doctor Explains.

 Q: How long do IBS attacks last?

-Q: How does IBS pain feel like?
+Q: What does IBS pain feel like?

-Q: Does IBS go away?
+Q: Does IBS ever go away?

-Q: Can you suddenly develop IBS?
+Q: Can IBS develop suddenly?

 Q: How do you test for irritable bowel syndrome?